Monitoring Optimizer Hub

 Extracting Compilation Artifacts

-You can find the VM ID in connected-compiler-%p.log
+which you can find in connected-compiler-%p.log

 :